ChengangWang-Allspring/file_watcher/README.md

 * exclude_processed_files: optional bit (boolean) field, if it's set to 1, it turns on the logic to ignore already processed file(s) by looking up `last_processed_file_datetime` column
 * file_required: optional bit (boolean) fields, if it's NULL or 1, the file is required for the app.
 If during the wait/polling period, file(s) doesn't arrive, the app will return a non-zero code causing Autosys job fail.
 If it's set to be 0, the Autosys job won't fail if file doesn't arrive during the wait period (it will silently return `12345` without throwing error).
 * files_decompress: optional comma seperated list of file-extension that need to be decompressed, i.e `.zip,.gz` (introduced in version 0.1.10)
+* calendar_name: optional holiday calendar by key 'calendar_name' to tell if it's a TRUE holiday or FALSE holiday.
+By default file_watch use federal US Holidays calulated from Python module.
+To check what are the default US holidays by file_watch program, you can run the command `python -m file_watch.util.holiday 2023`, for which 2023 is the year parameter. (introduced in version 0.1.10)

 ### Executing program